frederic-perez/AmE-dictionary/data/dictionary.md

 __wastewater__ _n_ :pencil2:
 __wastrel__ _n_ :three: One who wastes, especially one who wastes money; an idler or a loafer. _Syn_ prodigal, profligate _Despite his parents’ best efforts to teach him responsibility, Sam grew up to be a wastrel who squandered his entire fortune._
 __watch caps__
+__watch list__ _n_ A list of people or things that are being closely watched because they are likely to do or experience bad things in the future. _The animals are on a watch list of species that could become extinct soon._
 __watchdog__ _n_ :four: __1__ A dog kept to guard property. __2a__ A person or group of persons that acts as a protector or guardian against inefficiency, illegal practices, etc. _A safety watchdog._ _Privacy watchdogs are calling on the Federal Trade Commission to investigate._ __b__ (as modifier): _a watchdog committee._
 __watchtower__ _n_ :pencil2:
 __watchword__ _n_ :six: A slogan used to rally support for a cause. _Syn_ cry _“Fight and fall, but fly not,” that was our watchword._ _“Quick and dirty” was the watchword._